The Snows of Boston

 This is common in many living things

-as egg yolks, carrots, bananas and oranges.
+and it is what gives the characteristic colour to corn, canaries, buttercups and sunflowers as well as egg yolks, carrots, bananas and oranges.
 Their brilliant yellows and oranges also tint the leaves of such hardwood species as hickories, ash, maple, birch, sycamore and sassafras,

 After the autumn season dominated by rich tones of red, there came another, so different and especially characteristic of Boston, which was completely white, gentle and silent.
 It was the one I liked best.
 A time to retreat into the warmth of our homes.
 After

 all these years I still long for the snow.
 I miss the snows of Boston!
 For almost six months after each glorious red and yellow autumn there was a large amount of snow.
 I thought the city became so beautiful under that layer of white over the parks and streets.

 And the Charles River was so enchanting when it snowed.
 I could see it from my bay window while I studied.
-In a way, the tranquility of this scene reminded me of my room in my parents’ house, the Chácara.
+In a way, the tranquillity of this scene reminded me of my room in my parents’ house, the Chácara.
 There I had also loved watching the rain

 from my bedroom window while I studied.
 That window faced a large tree, my favourite, the Paneira or Bomtax tree.
 The Chácara was my first paradise, and snowy Boston was the second.

 There are various known species of such trees in Brazil but the best known is the Ceiba Speciosa Ravena, indigenous to the forests of Brazil and Bolivia.
 It was initially described in 1828 by St. Hilaire, and later by Captain Sir Richard Francis Burton (19

 March 1821 – 20 October 1890) in their writings.
 Sir Richard mentions the Bomtax Tree in his book ‘Exploration of the Highlands of Brazil, published in 1869, with a Full Account of the Gold and Diamond Mines’.
 And in this book, he mentions

 having met in Minas Gerais Dr John Lucie Dayrell, my grandmother Teresa Dayrell’s English grandfather.

 light green leaves sprouted, shyly at first, but becoming ever more daring.
 One by one they slowly appeared until little flowers bloomed, adding all possible hues to an exuberant landscape.
 Fate often dictates where we are to live, and in my case I could have

 been accepted into university elsewhere.
 But life in Boston most definitely left a mark on my personality.
 I still miss the snow in cities, but not in the country or the mountains.

-Snows of Boston
+The Snows of Boston